England–Germany football rivalry: Club football

 The German women's league is considered one of the strongest in the world.
-By the end of the 2021–22, German clubs had won nine Champions League titles, while an English club had won the competition on only one occasion (Arsenal in 2007).
+By the end of the 2021–22, German clubs had won nine Champions League titles, while an English club had won the competition on two occasions (Arsenal in 2007 and 2025).

 National teams

 The German women's team was generally more popular in Germany than the English women's team is in England.
 Germany matches were televised on national television and attracted millions of viewers.
-The World Cup 2011 quarterfinal between Germany and Japan attracted over 17 million viewers, while England women's matches struggled to even make it into television schedules.
+The World Cup 2011 quarter-final between Germany and Japan attracted over 17 million viewers, while England women's matches struggled to even make it into television schedules.

 England's group games in the World Cup 2011 were watched by up to four million viewers on German television, but less than a million on BBC, which means even with no German involvement, England games were at that point more popular in Germany than in the country the England team actually represents.
 Observers noted that this gap in popularity was not just due to a lack of gender equality in England, but to the fact that the success of the German women's team meant that there was much more media coverage and interest.

 England had not won a major title until they won Euro 2022, their best result beforehand being Euro runners up in women's Euro 1984 and in Euro 2009.
 Meanwhile, Germany's women have won two World Cups, 2003 and 2007, a total of eight European Championships in the years of 1989, 1991, 1995, 1997, 2001, 2005, 2009 and 2013 and the 2016 Summer Olympics.

-Germany is the only nation to have won both the men's and women's FIFA World Cup, and the only women’s team to win the European Championship a year after the men’s team won (in 1996 and 1997).
+Along with Spain, Germany is the only nation to have won both the men's and women's FIFA World Cup, and the only women's team to win the European Championship a year after the men's team won (in 1996 and 1997).
 Together with the three Euro wins and the four World Cup wins of the men's team, Germany counts 18 major tournament titles, while England has two major tournament titles so far.
 On 4 July 2015, England upset Germany 1–0 in the third place match at the 2015 FIFA Women's World Cup; this was their first ever victory against Germany in 21 matches.
-The two sides met in the 2022 Arnold Clark Cup, when England won 3–1 at Molineux Stadium, and the UEFA Women's Euro 2022 Final at Wembley Stadium, with England won 2–1 to secure their first ever major title.
+The two sides met in the 2022 Arnold Clark Cup, when England won 3–1 at Molineux Stadium, and the UEFA Women's Euro 2022 final at Wembley Stadium, with England won 2–1 to secure their first ever major title.